 You must pass all three tests, in order, within two years.
 If you fail any of the tests three times, you must wait two years from the date you first sat the theory test before beginning the process again.

-Becoming an AMI when disabled
+Becoming an AMI if you're disabled

-Other requirements to be an AMI
+Other rules to be an AMI

 As well as the three tests and a satisfactory ANI check, you must also: